 LottoChimp.com says they are so sure you are going to win; they will refund your monthly membership fee if you don’t win any prize money within the first month.
 Okay, we are talking a syndicate so members probably will win something.
 It just might not be the necessary amount to withdraw something to spend.

 Currently, LottoChimp has a bunch of promotions.
 From the 1st of Aug through the 31st of December, there is a 20% discount on any single ticket US Powerball purchase.
-For the same period, their bundle promotions offer 6.4% discount on their Star Bundle, 12% discount on their Union Bundle and 2.9% discount on their Bananza Bundle.
+For the same period, their bundle promotions offer a 6.4% discount on their Star Bundle, a 12% discount on their Union Bundle and a 2.9% discount on their Bananza Bundle.
 There is also a 10 free ticket promotion for new members once they have made their first purchase.
 It’s a little vague on how this works.

 The Bottom Line at LottoChimp.com

-Besides the fact there are only three syndicates available, I have a problem with a number of tickets purchased for each draw.
-Also, I’d be annoyed if for EuroMillions, one of our ticket lines came up on the Tuesday draw and/or my ticket line won on one of the other Friday draws.
+Besides the fact there are only three syndicates available, I have a problem with the number of tickets purchased for each draw.
+Also, I’d be annoyed if, for EuroMillions, one of our ticket lines came up on the Tuesday draw and/or my ticket line won on one of the other Friday draws.
 There is also promotion information on US Powerball and their bundles but nowhere to get them – at this point.